dmnielsen/scrape_sbtb/README.md

 * ~~get rid of overflow lines by removing unpacking~~
 * ~~convert genres into string before returning~~
 * ~~create two cursors: one to iterate thru table, one to update table~~
+* differentiate between genres and themes (only pull genres? should I pull themes?)